What is a Non-Disclosure Agreement?

 Is an agreement still legal if it hasn’t been signed?

-It’s possible for a verbal agreement to be legally binding, but it’s extremely difficult (if not impossible) to prove, so it’s important to make sure that both parties sign the Non-Disclosure Agreement before you disclose any confidential information.
+A verbal agreement can be legally binding, but it’s challenging (if not impossible) to prove.
+Hence, it’s important to make sure that both parties sign the Non-Disclosure Agreement before you disclose any confidential information.